-There was a big surprise in a recent University of Michigan survey of gay and bisexual men – we’re having more sex with more partners during the pandemic than before it.
-It’s also crazy how easy it is to find an adult date online and get easy sex, just have a look at the number of sluts near you that you can find there!
+There was a big surprise in a recent University of Michigan survey of gay and bisexual men – were having more sex with more partners during the pandemic than before it.

 Before we analyze the surprising results of this study–and make predictable comments about drunk terror sex–let’s profile the study itself:

 Center for Sexuality and Health Disparities, University of Michigan, Ann Arbor, USA